apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock Market Today: Nasdaq Slumps, Dow Rises After GDP Beats Expectations**
+**1,064-Horsepower 2025 Chevrolet Corvette ZR1 Is A Shock To The Supercar System**

-You can read more about it [here](https://news.google.com/rss/articles/CBMimAFBVV95cUxNSHFUZjIzVU9TZ3ZoT2dwckI3cFJiX0FhZF9uRjBQdFp1c1A1T0ZrUnFDbjFlUkJvZTI0dDBQTmQ2bXRuQmJuQ2pCcDlHV1VCWnJhWUJkUDQ1Q0VybFduWXd1aEJtbVBETUJVd2NxVFJOQ0drMktEbUp5Zl9iaEhwZXN2MnRzejN0VEZEN1RiMDRwS3poUURpdw?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMikAFBVV95cUxNUmRWQURjeE0tSWo5amtaMGdKMktXbVljS29LNFFhLUlBYmZvbURWa1lEN00wTll1akpPSnZJdE5Ecjg5NXNVNjNsOUxrcWgtbEZJdVN3UmdMejVLa05SMmhjLWhySmFYQ2ZnLTVYeV9OVDZlOGhrRFlYWVNuRTRFcjlPcWpPUm9tR3JQcVhiQmc?oc=5).

 ## Requirements
 - Python 3.8